MODM Clinical Trials Coordination

 - Documents for submission to the HAS (ANSM, CPP, CNIL, etc.)

-- Distribution of clinical batches
+- Allocation of clinical groups

-The players and professions involved in clinical research
+Key players and roles in clinical research

-Bioequivalence testing
+Bioequivalence Studies

-- Testing for medical devices
+- Testing of medical devices

 Hospital Internship (4 weeks)